carliandro/wallet-service/README.md

 The currency id should be present in the reference table 'currency'.

 2. http://localhost:8080/transactions
-With the following JSON in the body:
+Use the following JSON in the body:
 Generate a globalId on
 ```
 {"globalId":"b7e7fa0c-f71b-11ef-9cd2-0242ac120002",